Article 7 min read

 How the XLSX format compares to plain Excel

-The XLSX export from DataFromChart does all of that in one click, with the embedded image positioned consistently and the axis labels carried through automatically.
-For one extraction, the manual approach is fine.
-For a steady volume — a meta-analyst processing 30 included studies, an analyst rebuilding a competitor’s dashboards — the export saves real time and removes a class of copy-paste errors.
+You can manually paste extracted data into Excel — about three minutes if you’ve done it before.
+The XLSX export does all of that in one click, with the embedded image positioned consistently and axis labels carried through automatically.
+For one extraction the manual approach is fine.
+For steady volume — a meta-analyst processing 30 studies — the export saves real time and removes a class of copy-paste errors.

 Sharing the XLSX